segabl/pd2-streamlined-heisting/README.md

 - Makes flashbangs more consistent and less penalizing when looking away in time
 - Fixes fire damage over time not triggering when a new damage over time instance is applied within a second
 - Fixes and optimizes fire spawned from molotovs and tripmines
+- Fixes instances of Winters not leaving the map when the formation was told to break up before Winters was registered

 ## Credits